binh234/AI-ML/009_ImageSuperResolution/README.md

 The authors introduced a Distortion Relation Network (DRN) to learn the expected distortion-relation embeddings.
 To make the DRN general for arbitrary image SR, they designed a prior knowledge memory bank to store the learnable distortion-relation from seen auxiliary tasks (i.e., synthetic distortions using degradation functions).
 Thus, given an arbitrary real distorted sample, it can traverse the prior knowledge memory bank to acquire the needed distortion embeddings.

-Then similarities between the distortions are drawn using cosine similarity, and a “Distortion-Relation guided Transfer Learning” (DRTL) network proposed by the authors is used for obtaining the final super-resolved output.
+Then similarities between the distortions are drawn using cosine similarity, and a "Distortion-Relation guided Transfer Learning" (DRTL) network proposed by the authors is used for obtaining the final super-resolved output.

 ![drn-arch](images/drn_arch.jpg)